-- Insert IS-2: What is an International Service Project? - Communities in Action 605-EN-(112) - ProjectLink Database Search - Rotary Friendship Exchange Handbook EN-(909)
+Insert IS-2: What is an International Service Project?

+Communities in Action 605-EN-(112)

+ProjectLink Database Search

+Rotary Friendship Exchange Handbook EN-(909)

-🕹 attached insert 🏮 online 🎾 article 🔳 ppt
+Key: attached insert online article ppt

 This is a course in the Service Spiral going across the 3 days of RLI.
 Prior courses include Our Foundation, Service Projects and Targeted Service.
-Additional courses in this spiral include Rotary Opportunities, and Making a Difference.
+Additional courses in this spiral include Rotary Opportunities, and

+Making a Difference.
 Leadership and Membership have separate spirals.

-- What does International Service mean to me? - 2) What can I, as an individual Rotarian, do to promote opportunities for International Service?
-Discuss.
-Meet People, especially at work or at Rotary events, where such contacts might lead to service connections.
-Support club efforts to work internationally. - 3) What can my club do to promote opportunities for International Service?
-Discuss needs, goals, of specific projects.
-Personalize the project to your club members where possible.
-Define a "project champion" in the club and support their efforts to motivate the club and board to become involved.
-Tie in to other projects and concerns championed by the club.
+- 1) What does International Service mean to me? - 2) What can I, as an individual Rotarian, do to promote opportunities for International Service? - 3) What can my club do to promote opportunities for International Service?